zimmski/tavor/doc/format.md

 ## <a name="embedding"></a>Token embedding

 Non-terminal tokens can be embedded in the definition part by using the name of the referenced token.
-The following example embeds the token <code>String</code> into the <code>START</code> token.
+The following example embeds the token `String` into the `START` token.

 ```tavor
 START = String